nineties/planck/README.rst

 This is basically the continuation of `PlanckForth <https://github.com/nineties/planckforth>`_, which aims to bootstrap a high-level language processor starting from hand-writte machine language without relying on any existing programming language or library.
-But since the VM and IR are designed to be independent of PlanckForth, they can be implemented in other languages and bytecodes are portable.
+But the VM and IR are designed to be independent of PlanckForth.
-Also, since we are developing a new system from scratch, we are trying to adopt modern featues such as memory safety and concurrency as an experiment.
+So this system can be implemented in other languages and bytecodes are portable.

 - `Specification <spec/index.rst>`_